DLR-RM/RAFCON/doc/tutorials.rst

 .. _tutorial_ros_turtle:

-Starting the basic turtle demo statemachine using ROS
+Starting the basic turtle demo state machine using ROS
 -----------------------------------------------------

 The basic turtle demo is a demo to demonstrate the use of libraries and